-- A competency-based curriculum with integrated basic and clinical science education;
+- A competency-based curriculum with horizontally and vertically integrated basic and clinical science education;

 - A progressive model of medical education that utilizes clinical training sites throughout the school’s regions;

-- Integrated clerkship in the third year that allows students to follow a panel of patients over the course of six months as they train with clinical preceptors in six different core disciplines (family medicine, internal medicine, pediatrics, psychiatry, obstetrics/gynecology and surgery) while spending the other six months in a traditional block rotation; and
+- A clerkship year that allows students to follow a panel of patients as they train with clinical preceptors in seven different core clerkships (family medicine, internal medicine, pediatrics, psychiatry, neurology, obstetrics/gynecology and surgery), with robust opportunity for elective exploration during their final clinical year; and

 The GCSOM medical degree granting program extends to six general competencies, including: medical knowledge, patient care, professionalism, systems-based practice, practice-based learning, and improvement and interpersonal and communications skills.
 Academic requirements include successful completion of: